asib/CPJSONRPC/README.md

 // These class methods are used by CPJSONRPCHelper when parsing a message to
 // determine if the message is a response, and what type of response it is.
 // They return dictionaries of all the possible fields that could be present in
-// JSON-RPC error/result responses, excluding the "jsonrpc" field, which is
-// present in all messages (CPJSONRPCHelper checks this field separately).
-Each
-// field maps to a boolean value, which is YES if the field MUST exist, and NO
+// JSON-RPC error/result responses.
+Each field maps to a boolean value, which is
-// if the field MAY be omitted.
+// YES if the field MUST exist, and NO if the field MAY be omitted.
 + (NSDictionary *)ValidAndExpectedResultKeys;
 + (NSDictionary *)ValidAndExpectedErrorKeys;